filamentphp/filament/packages/panels/docs/03-resources/08-global-search.md

 > Your resource needs to have an Edit or View page to allow the global search results to link to a URL, otherwise no results will be returned for this resource.

-You may customize the title further by overriding `getGlobalSearchResultTitle()` method, it can return a plain text string, or an instance of `Illuminate\Support\HtmlString` or `Illuminate\Contracts\Support\Htmlable`, which allows you to render HTML:
+You may customize the title further by overriding `getGlobalSearchResultTitle()` method.
+It may return a plain text string, or an instance of `Illuminate\Support\HtmlString` or `Illuminate\Contracts\Support\Htmlable`.
+This allows you to render HTML, or even Markdown, in the search result title:

 ```php
 use Illuminate\Contracts\Support\Htmlable;